'A more dangerous world': West, Russia mull nuclear steps

 It's a scenario officials hope to avoid, even if Russia targets Ukraine with a nuclear bomb.

-Gottemoeller, a chief U.S. nuclear negotiator with Russia for the Obama administration, said that the outlines that President Joe Biden has provided so far of his nuclear policy stick with those of past administrations in using atomic weapons only in "extreme circumstances."
+Gottemoeller, a chief US nuclear negotiator with Russia for the Obama administration, said the outlines President Joe Biden has provided so far of his nuclear policy stick with those of past administrations in using atomic weapons only in "extreme circumstances".

-For former Sen. Sam Nunn, a Georgia Democrat who over nearly a quarter-century in Congress helped shape global nuclear policy, the option of Western nuclear use has to remain on the table.
+For former Senator Sam Nunn, a Georgia Democrat who over nearly a quarter-century in Congress helped shape global nuclear policy, the option of Western nuclear use has to remain on the table.

 "That's what the doctrine of mutual assured destruction has been about for a long, long time," said Nunn, now strategic adviser to the Nuclear Threat Initiative security organisation, which he co-founded.